NetSparkleUpdater/NetSparkle/README.md

  - Allows for one-time check for updates instead of running on a loop
  - Allows for custom configuration objects instead of reading/writing to the registry
  - Refactored the diagnostic to use [NLog] instead of a custom filestream
- - Refactored exiting the application to fire an event for shutdown instead of `Environment.Exit`
+ - Refactored existing the application to fire an event for shutdown instead of `Environment.Exit`

 October 2010 dei79 created SVN repository on [CodePlex]: